 (1) An individual shall not provide telehealth services

-to a client in the State of Texas, unless the individual holds a license
+to a client in the State of Texas, unless the individual is licensed

 (2) A provider may provide only those telehealth services

-that are within the course and scope of the provider's license or
+that are within the course and scope of the provider's license and

-permit and competence, and delivered in accordance with the requirements
+competence, and delivered in accordance with the requirements of that

-(3) A provider who is an apprentice permit holder may
+(3) A provider who is a speech-language pathology assistant

-may provide telehealth services, as directed by their supervisor,
+may provide services through telehealth, as directed by their supervisor,

-A provider who is a temporary training permit holder may only provide
+A provider who is an audiology assistant may provide services through

 (c) Competence and Standard of Practice (Code of Ethics).